 When you first learn of a cancer diagnosis, you may feel shocked and overwhelmed.
 Among the many decisions you need to make will be when, where and how to talk to the children and young people in your life.
-However you decide to approach the conversation, try to be open and honest and leave kids with a feeling of hope.
+Try to think of this as a series of conversations that evolve over time, rather than a one-off discussion.
+However you decide to approach these conversations, try to be open and leave kids with a feeling of realistic hope.

 Learn more about:

-It’s common to feel unsure of the best time to tell your children; often there may be no right time.
-You may wonder if you should tell them soon after you’ve been told yourself, or wait until you have more details about test results and treatment.
+It’s common to feel unsure about the best time to tell your children; often there is no right time.
+You may wonder if you should tell them soon after you’ve been told yourself or wait until you have more details about test results and treatment.

 It’s also a good idea to tell children if: